muke5hy/amfinav-google-sheet/README.md

 3. Copy the content of  and paste it in the script editor (replace any existing content)
 4. Save the script with **File** &rsaquo; **Save**, name it **AMFINAV**, then close the script editor
 5. Back to your Google sheet, refresh the page, a **Mutual Fund NAV** menu will appear next to **Help**
 6. That's it!
-You now have the `amfinav-google-sheet` is installed and you may multiple functions available in your sheet.
+You now have the `amfinav-google-sheet` is installed.

 ## TODO
 1. Add historical download.